mYmNeo/blog/content/posts/Rectangle-Area.md

 date: 2016-05-09 16:33:16
 ---
 >
-Find the total area covered by two **rectilinear** rectangles in a **2D** plane.
+>Find the total area covered by two **rectilinear** rectangles in a **2D** plane.

-Each rectangle is defined by its bottom left corner and top right corner as shown in the figure.
 >
-{% asset_img rectangle_area.png %}
+>Each rectangle is defined by its bottom left corner and top right corner as shown in the figure.
 >
 Assume that the total area is never beyond the maximum possible value of `int`.
 >